 Disability Rights: Know Your Rights with Support Providers

 People with disability have rights.
 These rights protect safety, choice, and respect.
 They apply when using disability support and disability services.
+Disability advocacy can help you understand and uphold these rights.

 Knowing your rights helps you feel confident.
 It also helps you speak up if something is not right.
-This
+This guide explains disability rights in a simple way and shows how disability advocacy can support you.

 Understanding Disability Rights

 Disability rights are about fairness.
 They make sure people with disability are treated equally.
 They also support access to services, buildings, and information.
+They go hand in hand with disability advocacy efforts in the community.

 Your rights apply in many areas of life.
 This includes health care, education, housing, work, and disability support.